• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 Was there on 21.05.1940 where Germans transported out some of the Polish priests to German concentration camps.

-Shortly afterwards forced out of the monastery and forced to physical slave labour at local farms.
+Shortly afterwards forced out of the house and forced to physical slave labour at local farms.

 Fell sick contracting tuberculosis and perished from lack of adequate care in Konin hospital.